 Although working while sick can display your dedication to the job, it can also get others sick.
 It is not a form of good office etiquette to come to work coughing or sneezing.
 The transfer of illness between coworkers is a way to diminish staff for the life of the illness.
 If you absolutely must work while sick, ensure that hand sanitizer and disinfectant is used regularly, tissues are thrown in the trash, and your mouth is well-covered when sneezing or coughing.
 The spreading of germs is not good for any office, so measures of prevention should be taken seriously.

-Respecting the privacy of others is also an important aspect of office etiquette.
+Respecting the privacy of others is also an important aspect of basic office etiquette rules.
 This often starts with the company defining appropriate boundaries when it comes to conversation and touching.
 Considering the feelings of coworkers is a big part of respecting the privacy of others.
 Think about how he or she might feel about the questions you ask before asking, or how they might respond to stepping into his or her personal space.

 Just because you would be comfortable with a coworker sitting on your desk does not mean that someone else might.
 Be tolerant of others’ views and ideas on what he or she is comfortable with.
 Consideration of other cultures and personalities is key to having an effective and cohesive team.
 Work as a team by treating coworkers like teammates.

 With the inclusion of work etiquette, companies can see a variety of benefits.
 One of the most obvious of these benefits is the improvement in coworker relationships.
 With fewer complications between differing personalities, a business will find that the team works together more flawlessly and efficiently.
 That efficiency translates into productivity.